 In addition to championing Canadian composers at the Canadian Music Centre, I teach at Capilano University's Department of Arts & Entertainment Management and wrote a textbook on The Art of Touring published by the school.
 And I am a co-founder of kultureshock.net, a website system for performing artists.

 During the 1980s and 90s, I traveled extensively as an Arts Manager behind the Iron Curtain and into China as it was opening to the West, which furthered a lifelong fascination with the world of international espionage.

-I have also written extensively about both music and beauty, including a weekly review column called Classical Gas for the Surrey Leader newspaper, feature articles for XY Magazine and Hollitzer-Verlag, numerous articles for online publications, and have written liner notes for mysteries published by St. Martin’s Press.
+One of my passions is writing.
+I am currently working on a trilogy of novels and have written extensively about both music and beauty, including a weekly review column called Classical Gas for the Surrey Leader newspaper, feature articles for XY Magazine and Hollitzer-Verlag, numerous articles for online publications, and have written liner notes for mysteries published by St. Martin’s Press.

 I live in my hometown of Vancouver with my beautiful and talented husband, Tom.
-I paint, write poetry, and take photographs because I believe passionately that personal creativity is ewssential to our happiness and fulfillment.
+I also paint, write poetry, and take photographs because I believe passionately that personal creativity is essential to human happiness and fulfillment.